hooper82/mer_kill_dump_example/README.md

 This is an example python script, reading the file and looking at the participiaton of different ship types in larger battles.

+## How-To
+After cloneing this repository, you'll need to:
+1. Install required packages : `pip install -r requirements.txt`
+1. Download the MER Zip, and extract the `kill_dump.json` file into the same directory as `main.py`
+1. Download the required csvs from the EVE Static Dump (details below) and put them in the same directory as the `main.py` file.
+1. Run : `python main.py`

+I recommend you use a virtualenv rather than messing up your base python install.
+But thats beyond the scope of this document.

 ## Static Dump Source
 Get the following files here : https://www.fuzzwork.co.uk/dump/latest/
  * `invTypes.csv`